ideabosque/datawald_deployment/README.md

     - **task_queue_name**: Specifies the SQS queue used by SilvaEngine for dispatching tasks in asynchronous workflows.

 3. Module Configuration for Each Application
-  a.
-NSAgency for NetSuite Integration: NSAgency facilitates seamless data exchange with NetSuite, automating synchronization for enhanced operational efficiency.
+    1. NSAgency for NetSuite Integration: NSAgency facilitates seamless data exchange with NetSuite, automating synchronization for enhanced operational efficiency.
 For setup details, see the [DataWald NSAgency GitHub repository](https://github.com/ideabosque/datawald_nsagency).